leontabak/Schauspieler/README.md

 - how to use GridLayoutManager
 - how to create multiple Activities
 - how to send information from one Activity to another using an Intent and a serializable object
-- how to use the Singleton pattern
+- how to use the **singleton** pattern
-- how to use resource files to specify dimensions, margins, paddings, colors, strings
+- how to use resource files to specify dimensions, margins, paddings, colors, values of strings
+- how to use Android Studio (especially features that help with debugging: logging, logcat, code completion, shortcuts for commenting/uncommenting blocks of code, **Toasts**)